outbrain/propagator/MANUAL.md

   * database_instance_id: instance for which this mapping applies
   * from_schema: name of schema to replace
   * to_schema: replacement schema name
+You may map the same `from_schema` into multiple `to_schema` values on the same instance, in which case a deployment on such instance will execute multiple times, on multiple schemas.

 `known_deploy_schema`: listing of schema names that are presented to the user: